-SEC.
+Sec.
 1.11 AMENDMENTS TO THE RFP

-If an amendment is issued, it will be provided to all who were mailed a copy of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice web site.
+If an amendment is issued, it will be provided to all who were notified of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice website.

-SEC.
+Sec.
 1.12 RFP SCHEDULE

 The RFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days.
+All times are Alaska Standard Time (AKST).

-- Issue RFP DECEMBER 18, 2018, - Deadline for Questions: 3pm prevailing Alaskan Time, December 27th, 2018, - Deadline for Receipt of Proposals: 4 pm prevailing Alaskan Time, January 11th, 2018, - Proposal Evaluation Committee complete evaluation by JANUARY 17, 2018, - State of Alaska issues Notice of Intent to Award a Contract JANUARY 18, 2018,
+- Issue RFP on March 12, 2020 - Deadline for receipt of questions on March 31, 2020 - Deadline for receipt of proposals on April 13, 2020 - Proposal Evaluation Committee complete evaluation by April 30, 2020 - State of Alaska issues Notice of Intent to Award a Contract by May 1, 2020 - State of Alaska issues contract award by May 12, 2020 - Contract begins June 1, 2020

-- State of Alaska issues contract JANUARY 29, 20118, - Contract start FEBRUARY 1, 2018.
+This RFP does not, by itself, obligate the State.
+The State's obligation will commence when the contract is approved by the Commissioner of the Department of Health and Social Services, or the Commissioner's designee.
+Upon written notice to the contractor, the State may set a different starting date for the contract.

-This RFP does not, by itself, obligate the state.
-The state's obligation will commence when the contract is approved by the Commissioner of the Department of HEALTH AND SOCIAL SERVICES, or the Commissioner's designee.
-Upon written notice to the contractor, the state may set a different starting date for the contract.
-The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state.
+The State will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the State.

-SEC.
+Sec.
 1.13 PRE-PROPOSAL CONFERENCE

-A pre-proposal conference will not be held.
+A pre-proposal conference will not be held for this solicitation.